 Once one becomes bored and dissatisfied with the fruits of the sensual life, he or she will move up the ladder of maturity toward the second stage – the ethical.
 Here, a person goes beyond the preoccupation of satisfying his sensual desire and accepts a moral duty in which he uses himself to will the good of the other.
 In short, a person learns the art of self-sacrifice in unconditionally loving another.
 Picture a young man who finally forsakes his bachelor life in order to get married and start a family.
 We can also picture the soldier who lets go of his shallow self-interests and devotes himself to the service of his country and fellow man.

 Finally, says Kierkegaard, there is a dimension of spiritual attainment that lies behind the ethical.
 This is the religious.
 The word “religion” comes from the Latin word “religare,” which means to bind or yoke yourself to a revered source.
 Given that God is the ultimate sacred source, the concept of religion means that you have united yourself to the highest, sacred entity – God.
+While there are many layers of ascent within the Catholic religious phase, being firmly planted in this stage will inevitably bring one fulfillment.
 At this juncture of life, a person is in-tune with God.
 He is removed from merely seeking after self-pleasure and holds complete honor and loyalty towards God.
 Here, this person finds ultimate satisfaction, since he has found the infinite object that alone corresponds to the longing of his heart.
 As St. Augustine said, “Our hearts are restless until they rest in Thee.”

 As a person becomes united with God, both his ethical obligations and aesthetical pleasures become more in-tune and fulfilling.
 But when one doesn’t reach even a glimpse of the religious level, his ethics becomes clouded and eventually, he is completely consumed by the lust for personal gratification.